fobnail/docs/dev-notes/running-os-in-dlme.md

 PCR extended
 ```

-But unfortunately we failed to boot and the proces end with `slaunch: Error
+But unfortunately, we failed to boot, and the process ended with `slaunch: Error
 failed to find TPM event log` error.

 ```